km-neuron/mentor-handbook/software-engineering/week-2/README.md

 ### Online Food Order

-- Concepts: Online Food Order
+- Concepts:
+  - Algorithm
+  - Pseudocode
+- Input:
-- Input: Idea
+  - Idea about how online food order works.
-- Output: Algorithm and Pseudocode, can use flowchart
+- Output:
+  - Either one flowchart ( preferred ) or one text file containg Algorithm
+  - One text file containing Pseudocode
+- Directions:
+  - Brainstorm how online food order works
+  - Open online flowchart tool or create empty file
+  - Create the flowchart or write the steps in the algorithm
+  - After algorithm stage is finished,
+  - Create empty file
+  - Write the pseudocode
+- Rule:
+  - Keep it simple
-- Rule: The steps must include choosing from the menu and payment.
+  - Only cover choosing from the menu and payment.

 ### Github Link
-- Concepts: Using github as an online repo.
-Using the World Culinary Collection git from the previous week or create a new one is also OK as long as it's similar in structure, for example World Heritage Sites.
-It is also OK for the mentor to setup his/her github repo and use it together with the mentee.
-Use git remote and git push to link the local repo with github.
+- Concepts:
+  - Github repo
+  - Git remote
+  - Git push
+  - Git commit
-- Input: Existing git project
+- Input: Local git project
-- Output: Git project is available in Github.
+- Output: Github repo linked with local git project
+- Directions:
+  - Preferably use the local git repo ( World Culinary Collection) from last week.
+Can also create a new one ( if time permits ) with similar structure of folder and files.
+  - Create one github repo.
+  - Use git remote to link local git repo with github repo
+  - Use git push after commit and check the changes in github.
 - Rule:
-  - preferably use the local git repo from last week.
-  - use git remote to link with github repo
+  - Use git remote to link
-  - use git push after commit and check the changes in github.

 ## Challenging

 ### Vacation Planning with Github

+- Concepts:
+  - Github Repo
+  - git clone
+  - git branch
-- Concepts: Vacation planning ( search destination, booking, travelling )
+  - Basic git commands ( add, commit, status )
+  - git push
+  - Pull Request
+- Input:
+  - Ideas about vacation planning from search for destination, booking and travel schedule ( actual travelling, e.g. First day by plane to Bangkok, Second day travel to Market, third day free time or visit local shrine, fourth day return to Jakarta.)
+Some travel such as cruises offer branching of either stay in the ship or debark to see the nearest town from the port.
-- Input: Ideas, github repo from mentor
+  - Github repo from mentor or ask one mentee to create one github repo
+- Output:
-- Output: Algorithm using flowchart and pseudocode using text in github
+  - Algorithm using flowchart in one image file
+  - Pseudocode in one text file
+  - Both are stored in Github
-- Rule:
+- Directions:
+  - Prepare a Github repo, can be by mentor or mentee
+  - Ask mentee to git clone the repo
   - Make this a individual collective effort, meaning, give the mentee time, 15 minutes perhaps to create the algorithm and pseudocode, commit and push to individual branch by their names.
 No PR request yet.
   - Then mentor will show one time how to create a PR
   - Mentee will then create PR based off their branch.
   - Mentor will then do a review for each PR request, pointing out improvement areas for individual mentee, the other mentee can watch as they can learn also.
   - It is possible to have merge conflict, try to resolve together.
   - Can use tools for flowchart such as app.diagrams.net, lucidchart, etc. Export as jpg / png.
+- Rule:
+  - Individual collective effort